EFT matching from analyticity and unitarity: Basic principles

 At the one-loop level, unitarity turns discontinuities into two-particle cuts involving two tree-level amplitudes and an intermediate phase-space integration:

 with the appropriate symmetry factor left implicit on the right-hand side.

-Subtleties omitted in the above discussion and addressed below are the following: \begin{itemize} \item A form factor with an additional momentum influx has to be considered instead of the UV amplitude to confine all non-analyticities to known locations, namely on the positive real $z$ axis. \item The UV amplitude may have branch cuts extending all the way down to $z=0$, in which case one needs to formally consider the expansion around a small $z=-\delta<0$.
+Subtleties omitted in the above discussion and addressed below are the following: \begin{itemize} \item A form factor with an additional momentum influx $q$ has to be considered instead of the UV amplitude to confine all non-analyticities to known locations, namely on the positive real $z$ axis.

+Note the polynomial dependence of the obtained result in Mandelstam invariants renders the crossing and $q\to0$ limit trivial.
+Calculations at four points and above can therefore in practice be performed directly on amplitudes.

+\item The UV amplitude may have branch cuts extending all the way down to $z=0$, in which case one needs to formally consider the expansion around a small $z=-\delta<0$.
 After taking $\delta\to0$, the IR divergence of the cut integral can be handled, as customary, within dimensional regularisation. \end{itemize}

 \paragraph{Simplest examples} Before closing this section, let us give simple examples for which the subtleties above are irrelevant (more complicated cases are discussed in \autoref{sec:working-example}).
 Let us consider a $\phi^3\Phi$ theory, involving a massless scalar $\phi$ and a heavy $\Phi$ of mass $M$ to be integrated out.
 The tree-level exchanges